Lots of people find LA Bike Trains – but have different needs, what’s yours?

 Have no fear!
-We still have 4 FREE bike trains that anyone can join, to learn, enjoy company and commute together.
+We have 4 FREE bike trains that anyone can join to learn from master instructors, enjoy some company and commute together.
 To answer the overwhelming demand for personal 1:1 instructions, help and other personalized assistance… We’ve got you!

 Soon (this week!!) we’ll have an online form where you can submit your request, pay for it – or request a low-income fee waiver.
 That way we’re helping people the way they most need it – and folks who can afford it will help us continue to help everyone.
 We all win when we work together.
 It’s important we stay strong & positive in this new political climate.

 Need to get to work in LA?
 Wish your commute was super fun instead of a drag?

 We provide a rolling party along curated routes run by Conductors – experienced urban cyclists – to educate new riders, harness the safety of riding in a group and kicking it up a notch by making the ride a fun social experience.
 Plus it’s totally free!
 All you need to do is submit your email, cell phone number and the route that you’re interested in.
 If you don’t see a route that works for you – suggest one!

 1. What is a “Bike Train” and how is it different from any other group ride?
 Riding in a group is always more fun & safe than riding alone.
 L.A.
 Bike Trains combines those benefits with operating on a regular route, on a regular schedule – more like a public bus line.
 Conductors are trained, outfitted with basic tools and official rides are insured.
 Anyone who is new or uncomfortable riding on the street gets personal instruction and encouragement, while regular bike commuters gain motivation and a fun group of people to ride with.